Khoryn/IDJ/IDJ - M2/README.md

 <br>•	Dynamic inventory size

 Equipment System features:
-<br>•	Equip items from the inventory(drag to the correct slot or click on the item(right click??
-Double click??))
+<br>•	Equip items from the inventory (drag to the correct slot or click on the item (right click or double click on the item))
 <br>•	If a slot is already occupied, replace the item and send the equipped item to the inventory
+<br>•	Change the player's stats accordingly (Increase or decrease stats depending on the item's stats)

+Item features:
+<br>•	Multiple type of items(Weapons, Armor, Food, Potions, etc)
+<br>•	Different behaviours for items (potions and food are usable only once, whereas weapons and armor will remain in the inventory)
+<br>•	Items can have durability, bonuses, names, descriptions
+<br>•	Stackable items (determine if the item is stackable, for example potions and food should be able to be stackable untill a pre determined amount)